What should your glucose levels be? The 2026 Levels Guide to healthy blood sugar ranges

 Research also shows that glucose levels decrease by an average of 5% during REM sleep compared to non-REM sleep stages, which may contribute to periodic dips seen at night in nondiabetic people.
 In fact, healthy people who have glucose dips below 70 mg/dL have twice as many dips at night as compared to during the day.
 Additionally, pressure on the CGM sensor from laying on it can cause aberrant low values.

-Lastly, glucose dips below 70 mg/dL that occur just after a post-meal glucose spike may indicate reactive hypoglycemia, which is an exaggerated insulin response to a high carbohydrate meal, causing an overshoot in the amount of glucose that is absorbed out of the bloodstream and into cells and is not good for health.
-Again, we don’t want high highs and low lows; stable glucose appears to be better for the body.
+Lastly, glucose dips below 70 mg/dL that occur just after a post-meal glucose spike may indicate reactive hypoglycemia, which is an exaggerated insulin response to a high carbohydrate meal, causing an overshoot in the amount of glucose that is absorbed out of the bloodstream and into cells.
+This is not good for health.
+Again, we don't want high highs and low lows; stable glucose appears to be better for the body.
 These glucose dips are typically characterized by symptoms including fatigue and lack of energy.
 They can be avoided by a low-carb/low-glycemic eating pattern with reduced post-meal glucose spikes.

 Even though there is no defined low point for nondiabetic fasting blood glucose levels, keeping your blood glucose levels above a minimum threshold of 72 mg/dL may be beneficial for healthy, nondiabetic people.